George Bangs: Later life

 Shortly after Bangs' resignation, President Grant dismissed Marshall Jewell from the cabinet-level Postmaster General position and offered it to Bangs.
 Bangs chose not to accept, since Grant's term was ending shortly.
 He had a reputation for efficiency and civil-service reform, and was considered a likely choice for the position again when it was filled by President Rutherford Hayes, but Hayes wanted a less practical and more political person.

 In 1876, Bang returned to journalism and founded Railway Age in Chicago.

 Bangs was appointed assistant Treasurer of the United States in Chicago and served in that role from March 1876 to August 1877.
 He became an agent of the Merchant's Union Express in Washington, where he died on November 17, 1877.
 Bangs had been suffering from Bright's disease, a malady of the kidneys.
 A funeral service was held at the house where he died and attendees included the two U.S. senators from Ohio, David Davis and Richard Oglesby, Postmaster General David M. Key, as well as other congressmen and postal officials.
 A special rail car, provided by the Pennsylvania Railroad, was used to transport his body and entourage, led by his successor superintendent of the RMS Theodore Vail, to Chicago where he was buried on November 21.
-The Chicago post office was closed for the funeral, in which 600 postal clerks marched in procession.
+The Chicago post office was closed for the funeral at Christ Reformed Episcopal Church, in which 600 postal clerks marched in procession.
 Chicago mail trains were adorned in memorial.